starknet-edu/starknet-erc721/README.md

 There are two ways to set up your environment on StarkNet: a local installation, or using a docker container

 - For Mac and Linux users, we recommend either
-- For windows users we recommand docker
+- For windows users we recommend docker

 For a production setup instructions we wrote [this article](https://medium.com/starknet-edu/the-ultimate-starknet-dev-environment-716724aef4a7).